 return to index

-In May Rich invited a small group of friends to see his garden and home, soon to be rented out to a relative, while R&L will relocate to Rocklin.
-Rich is a native plant aficionado from long ago and I recall being at a few Native Plant Society sales in Sacramento or in Berkeley and many of those plants in his yard are now full-scale.
+In May Rich invited a small group of friends to see his garden and home, soon to be rented out to a relative, while R&L will relocate to Roseville.
+Rich is a native plant aficionado from long ago and I recall being at Native Plant Society sales in Sacramento and Berkeley and many of those plants in his yard are now full-scale.
 The east Natomas area where Rich lives has amazingly good soil, perhaps the best in the Sacramento area.

-A return trip was needed two weeks later to retake photos of some of the flowers, and to get their Latin or street names written down.
+A return trip was needed two weeks later to retake photos of some of the flowers, and to get their Latin or street names.
 I also wanted to learn more about Sophie Alstrom Mitchell, who Rich is descended from.
 Sophie was an accomplished watercolor painter of California native flowers, long ago.

 note - you can enlarge any part of a picture by left-clicking in and then out again.